AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-financial-data-reports-unique-exchange-rates.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-Before you can view alternate currencies as described in this section, the `Workfront administrator` must first enable and configure multiple currencies in the Setup area of `Workfront`.
+Before you can view alternate currencies as described in this section, the Workfront administrator must first enable and configure multiple currencies in the Setup area of Workfront.
 For information, see [Set up exchange rates](../../../administration-and-setup/manage-workfront/exchange-rates/set-up-exchange-rates.md).

 ## Apply financial values to a report